videojs/videojs-contrib-ads/docs/developer/states.md

 ## Midroll (extends AdState)

 This state encapsulates preparing for midroll ads, playing midroll ads, and restoring content after midroll ads.
-It begins when the integration invokes `startLinearAdMode` and it ends when content resumes, resulting in a `playing` event.
+It begins when the ad plugin invokes `startLinearAdMode` and it ends when content resumes, resulting in a `playing` event.

 <script>
 Diagram(